MoOrabi/ITI-Java-Spring-Tasks/README.md

 ITI Java Spring track tasks

-1 task added (Create table and manipulate it from Java using JDBC)
+First task: Create table and manipulate it from Java using JDBC

+Second task: Convert pervious project to Maven with singleton applied